Non-Abelian hierarchies of compatible maps, associated integrable difference systems and Yang-Baxter maps: Abstract

 \section{Abstract}

-We present two non-equivalent hierarchies of non-Abelian $3D-$compatible maps and we provide their Lax pair formulation.
-These hierarchies are naturally associated with integrable difference systems with variables defined on edges of an elementary cell of the $\mathbb{Z}^2$ graph, that in turn lead to hierarchies of difference systems with variables defined on vertices of the same cell.
+We present two non-equivalent families of hierarchies of non-Abelian compatible maps and we provide their Lax pair formulation.
+These maps are associated with families of hierarchies of non-Abelian Yang-Baxter maps, which we provide explicitly.
+In addition, these hierarchies correspond to integrable difference systems with variables defined on edges of an elementary cell of the $\mathbb{Z}^2$ graph, that in turn lead to hierarchies of difference systems with variables defined on vertices of the same cell.
+In that respect we obtain the non-Abelian lattice-modified Gel'fand-Dikii hierarchy, together with the explicit form of a non-Abelian hierarchy that we refer to as the lattice-NQC (or lattice-$(Q3)_0$) Gel'fand-Dikii hierarchy.